cloud-elements/devportal/docs/elements/xero/xero-create-instance.md

 __org__
 __secret__

-To provision your Xero Element, use the /instances API.
+To provision your Xero Your_mom, use the /instances API.

 Below is an example of the provisioning API call.